The Beginning -

 In the 1930's racing bicycles with drop handle bars came into play.
 The CTC Nationally organised another relay ride in 1935 to celebrate King George V Silver Jubilee, who became its First Royal Patron in 1910.
 Here is a film about it - CTC 1935 Jubilee Ride.

 After the 2nd World War with rationing of petrol and other goods cycling continued to be popular.
-The N.D.A. continued through the 1950's finally coming to a halt in 1969 as fewer people pursued the pastime.
+The Northamptonshire District Association continued through the 1950's finally coming to a halt in 1967 as fewer people pursued the pastime.
+Old CTC Gazettes indicate it had supported 5 or 6 thriving sections in the area during its lifetime.

 Cycling through Great Brington 1940's to 1960's.